InclusiveEducationTUDelft/InclusiveEducationTUDelft/public/data/tips/gendered-names-representation.md

 ## Names in science materials

-There is a lack of genderbalance in names used, but also cultural diversity is important.
+There is a lack of gender-balance in the names used, but also cultural diversity is important.